roxannecvl/scrapy/README.md

 First I used GitHub's code indexing and found out that my function was tested in two separate files: `tests/test_spidermiddleware_referer.py` and  `tests/test_downloadermiddleware_cookies.py`.
 I ran these two tests with the following command `coverage run -m unittest tests/test_spidermiddleware_referer.py tests/test_downloadermiddleware_cookies.py` and found out that there were 71 tests ran but 3 failing ones.
-By inspecting them I saw that the three failing ones had the following comment: `@pytest.mark.xfail(reason="Cookie header is not currently being processed")` I therefore decided to comment them out since there weren't supposed to be run.
+By inspecting them I saw that the three failing ones had the following comment: `@pytest.mark.xfail(reason="Cookie header is not currently being processed")` I therefore decided to comment them out since they weren't supposed to be run.
 I then had 68 passing tests when running the command once again.
 By running `coverage html`afterwards I found out that my function was poorly covered.
-3 paths were never tested, moreover there were many ways to access two of these paths (because of or conditions).
+3 paths were never tested, moreover, there were many ways to access two of these paths (because of or conditions).

 #### _get_serialized_fields in scrapy/scrapy/exporters.py by Iley
 I used Coverage.py to test the coverage for the function I was working on.
 I did this by checking the coverage for the tests relating to the exporters file which was where the function I was written.
 When doing this I noticed that the branch coverage for my function was 100%.